 In Philadelphia County, school attendance is required for all children ages 6 to 17.
-"Attend school" means that a child must be enrolled and attend a public school, a charter school, a cyber charter school, or a private or religious-based school, or else participate in an approved home schooling program.
-Once a student of age 5 or older is registered for school, he/she is considered school-age and is required to attend school daily.
-If the student/family does not comply, they can be referred to DHS for truancy services.
+"Attend school" means that a child must be enrolled and attend a public school, a charter school, a cyber-charter school, or a private or religious-based school, or else participate in an approved home schooling program.
+Once a student age 5 or older is registered for school, he/she is considered school-age and is required to attend school daily.
+If the student/family does not comply, they can be referred to Department of Human Services (DHS) for truancy services.